 - Property age

-While certainly not as user-friendly as a website like Zillow, the HUD portal does a pretty good job of allowing you to comb through listings to find something that meets your requirements.
+Despite not being as user-friendly as a site like Zillow, the HUD website allows you to browse listings and find something that meets your needs.

 Can investors buy HUD properties?

-Purchasing a foreclosure property as an investment can be a great idea, assuming you’ve done ample research into your local market.
+Purchasing a foreclosed home as an investment can be a great idea, assuming you’ve done ample research into your local market.

 If you’re ready to jump into the real estate game as a landlord or Airbnb host, you should certainly add the HUD portal to your property source list.
 However, it’s important to realize that there are a few restrictions for investors.

 As we mentioned earlier, HUD properties are listed in bidding periods.
-The first period is an “exclusive listing period” and only accepts offers from owner-occupants, non-profit organizations, and government entities.
+The first period is an “exclusive listing period” and only accepts offers from owner-occupant buyers, non-profit organizations, and government entities.
 In other words, they are initially offered to buyers who intend to live in them as their primary residence.

 After that 15-day period, if no offer has been submitted, HUD opens up an extended bidding period to investors.
 At that point, you may submit a bid to purchase the property as some type of investment.